nutti/OpenAI-Bridge/docs/tutorial.md

 ## Audio Tool

 Audio Tool can transcribe an audio data.
 Audio Tool can be accessed from [OpenAI] tab on the Sidebar Panel in Sequence Editor/Text Editor or from the tool [OpenAI Audio Tool] in Sequence Editor.

 ### Transcribe Sound Strip

-> TODO: Write from here

 There are 2 ways to transcribe a sound strip.